 This year's World Usability Day featured "Design for Good or Evil", and I got the opportunity to attend the Hamburg edition of this always-inspiring global community event.
 With a topic so close to my heart, it was great to attend a range of sessions surrounding design ethics and meet interesting people.

 Since 2005, the second Thursday in November is World Usability Day (WUD); established by the User Experience Professionals Association, it promotes usability and user-centered design.
-Organized by local chapters (the German UPA in Germany; WUD Hamburg in a collaboration led by Eparo and the Hamburg University of Applied Sciences HAW), this day sees over 200 events worldwide, always under one common topic.
+Organized by local chapters (the German UPA href in Germany; WUD Hamburg href in a collaboration led by Eparo and the Hamburg University of Applied Sciences HAW), this day sees over 200 events worldwide, always under one common topic.

 An intro to ethical design

 Not formally designated as such, the first talk by Henning Fritzenwalder (video href; sketchnotes href) ended up being something like a thematic opening keynote for the day - maybe best illustrated by this quote:

 UX means to know and protect the limitations and vulnerabilities of the human being